The situation is precisely this: most organizations treat Amazon RDS like a utility bill.

 Most RDS reports are opaque.
 You see a total number, but you don't see the Cost per Tenant or Cost per Project.
 Costimizer provides the intelligence needed to:

-Most RDS cost problems aren’t technical, they’re visibility problems.
+Most RDS cost problems aren’t technical, they’re visibility problems that also make it harder to reduce amazon EC2 cost across cloud environments

 AWS shows you totals.
 Businesses need meaning.